working-group-two/wgtwo.com/blog/2022-02-08-manual-on-me-matt-long/index.md

 - If it is serious, I like to have time to digest the feedback before I need to give a response, if possible.

 :::

+Most of this is still true, but maybe it is time for an update!

 ## A management perspective